 Does UAFS have on-campus housing?

 - UAFS features two types of on-campus housing.
 The Lion’s Den is the premiere suite-style residence hall at UAFS.
 This 460-bed facility is a primarily first-year student community, with limited space for upper level students.
 Each suite is designed with the student in mind by providing loftable extra-long twin beds, movable wardrobes, desks, dressers, and task desk chairs.
 The open modular bathroom provides amenities for the student on the go, and only 4 to 5 students will share a bathroom in a suite.
 Each suite is located in a wing community with approximately 30 same-gender students, and each wing has a community lounge with a large screen TV and kitchenette.
 Adjacent to the Lion’s Den is a dining hall where students may enjoy fresh buffet style meals through flexible meal plans in a setting which is both convenient and comfortable.

-What are Preview Days and how do I register?
+What are Campus Events and how do I register?

-- Preview Days are events for high school seniors in the fall and juniors, sophomores, and freshmen in the spring to preview UAFS with their families.
+- Campus Events are events for high school seniors in the fall and juniors, sophomores, and freshmen in the spring to preview UAFS with their families.
 At Preview Day you will receive valuable information about admission, scholarships, choosing a major, and making the transition to college.
 Also, you will hear about activities and organizations from current UAFS students who will share the Lion traditions with you.
 For more information check out the campus events page.

 What is Cub Camp and how can I register?